Mystic-Slice/responsible-prompting-api/README.md

 ```
 ## Customizing recommendations to your use case

-Responsible Prompting API was designed so it can be lightweight, LLM-agnostic, and easily customized to a plurality of use cases.
+Responsible Prompting API was designed to be lightweight, LLM-agnostic, and easily customized to a plurality of use cases.
 The customization can be done in two ways: changing the model and/or changing the data sourced used for sentence recommendations.
 Here, we focus on editing the data source of the recommendations.

 The main data source used in the recommendations is the input json file `prompt_sentences.json`.
-This file contains the sentences to be recommended and also the adversarial sentences used to flag harmful sentences.
+This file contains the sentences to be recommended and also the adversarial sentences used to flag sentences as harmful.

 So, to customize the API to your use case, you have to: